MKLab-ITI/hugomklab/content/publications/2021-08-24-ontoaqua-ontology-based-modelling-of-context-in-water-safety-and-security.md

 ---
 <!--StartFragment-->

-Α.-Μ., Koufakis, S., Tzanakis, A., Moumtzidou, G., Meditskos, A., Karakostas, S., Vrochidis, I., Kompatsiaris, "OntoAqua: Ontology-based Modelling of Context in Water Safety and Security", In proceedings of the 13th International Conference on Knowledge Engineering and Ontology Development-KEOD 2021, Valletta, Malta, 25-27 October 2021.
+Α. M. Koufakis, S. Tzanakis, A. Moumtzidou, G. Meditskos, A. Karakostas, S. Vrochidis, I. Kompatsiaris, "OntoAqua: Ontology-based Modelling of Context in Water Safety and Security.", in Proceedings of the 13th International Conference on Knowledge Engineering and Ontology Development-KEOD 2021, Valletta, Malta, 25-27 October 2021.

 <!--EndFragment-->